My italian guide to Iceland!

 For me traveling is exactly the opposite: It is something that makes me feel completely alive, a chance to explore new cultures and to open my mind, where I cannot waste even a second to understand better the essence of the place I am visiting.

-I’m Valeria, licensed tour guide in Rome with an architecture background, travel photographer & travel writer.
+I’m Valeria, architect, licensed tour guide in Rome and travel photographer worldwide.

 On my website, (mainly in italian), I promote culturally aware travels, with a focus on Polar Regions and World’s Hidden Gems.

 Born and raised in Rome, despite I’m proud of my roots, I always chase Nordic Countries and related features: sustainable architecture, nature and mindset.

 After one year in Germany, and some months in the UK, now I’m back to my city again.
 When I’m not walking through the stunning roman lanes, I’m traveling to the Poles, from Iceland to Antarctica.

 “A camera is an instrument that teaches people how to see without a camera” (H. Cartier-Bresson)

 In the ancient times, going “Beyond the Pillars of Hercules” meant to overcome the gateway to the unknown: thirst for knowledge is definitely my attitude.